pumang03/Web-Crawler-Sentiment-Analysis/README.md

 # Web-Crawler-Sentiment-Analysis
+The main goal of the project was to create a specialized web crawler capable of efficiently collecting URLs from diverse online sources.
+Additionally, the project focused on developing a user-friendly interface that would allow users to engage with the sentiment analysis outcomes.
+Users were provided with the ability to upload CSV or XLSX files containing text data, and then obtain sentiment scores and predicted results for each text entry.
+Finally, users were able to conveniently
+Umang Pathak 6 download the processed data along with the corresponding sentiment scores and predictions.

 The project utilizes web crawling, sentiment analysis, and a user-friendly interface to achieve this objective.

 The web crawling process played a pivotal role in achieving the project's objective, demonstrating its effectiveness in collecting a substantial number of URLs.
 By targeting specific online sources, the technique ensured that the gathered data was relevant and representative of the desired subject matter.